 About Me - John Payne

 His sailing journey started in high performance racing dinghies as teenager.
 He has restored, cruised, and lived aboard a classic 37-foot Herreshoff ketch and a 34-foot wooden sloop cruising Europe, UK, the Pacific, Australia and the Mediterranean.
-After several years living aboard his 115-year-old Dutch barge navigating European rivers and canals, he is now back sailing and cruising aboard a 36-foot Westerly Conway ketch, and is a member of the Westerly Owners Association, and also he is a member of the ABYC and the UK Cruising Association.
+After several years living aboard his 115-year-old Dutch barge navigating European rivers and canals, he is now back sailing and cruising aboard a 36-foot Westerly Conway ketch, and is a member of the Westerly Owners Association, and he is a member of the ABYC and the UK Cruising Association.
+Be a liveaboard!